mateuszjurewicz/notes_public/English Vocabulary.md

 an idiom or saying, according to which if one person or situation should be treated in a specific way then another person or situation should too.
 E.g. if one child is allowed to stay out till 10, the other should too.
 A _____ is a male ____.
 - `whet sb's appetite`
 to increase sb's appetite, from the word for "to sharpen", as in a ----stone.
+- `yeoman` (pron. jołmen)
+1) An attendant, servant, or lesser official in a royal or noble household.
+2) A petty officer performing chiefly clerical duties in the US Navy.
+3) A farmer who cultivates his own land, especially a member of a former class of small freeholders in England.
+Might stem from _young_ man.

 `Created`
 - `hammer-taught`